-You will need to request a number from the GS1 (formerly known as the Uniform Code Council).
+You will need to request a number from the GS1 - the Global Standars Organization (formerly known as the Uniform Code Council).
 The GS1 is a global standards organization that guarantees the every product, asset, service or location will be uniquely identified, virtually worldwide.
-They are the only authorized source in the United States for UPC bar codes.
+They are the only authorized source in the United States for UPC bar code numbers.

 If your company needs UPC codes for a large number of products or if you are going to sell them through The Kroger Company or Wal-Mart Stores, Inc. you will HAVE to deal with GS1 directly.
 You may also find that—over time—the number of large retailers forcing GS1 Compliance for traceability requirements will grow.

 What are ISBN and Bookland numbers and how are they different from a UPC Barcode?

 The Bookland EAN or ISBN-13 barcode is used internationally to identify books as well as videos, audio cassettes and software.
 The unique number assigned to each item is the International Standard Book Number (ISBN).
 ISBNs are printed on books using the EAN-13 barcode symbology.
 The Bookland EAN barcode may be followed by a 5-digit add-on supplemental code which contains the suggested retail price.

 If you are a new publisher and need one or more ISBNs, the agency responsible for assigning these numbers in the USA is:

 R.R.
 Bowker (Toll-free 888/269-5372, Fax 1-908/665-3502, www.isbn.org

 What do I do once I get my UPC or ISBN?
 You can then have them printed on labels for you, you can print your own labels, or you can have them printed directly on your product.